CAT and DOG: Improved Codes for Private Distributed Matrix Multiplication: Problem Setting

 \subsection{\gaspr and Degree Tables}

-The degree table \cite{doliveira2021degreec,doliveira2020GASPa} is a design framework for polynomial codes for PDMM schemes in OPP.
+The degree table \cite{doliveira2021degreec,doliveira2020GASPa} is a design framework for polynomial codes for PDMM schemes in the OPP.
 Sums between the integers in $\ap, \as$ and $\bp, \bs$ are arranged in an addition table as in \cref{tab:degreetable}.
-We denote the sets of elements in the top-lef, top-right, bottom-left and bottom-right quadrant with $\TL,\TR,\BL,$ and $\BR$, respectively.
+We denote the sets of entries in the top-left, top-right, bottom-left and bottom-right quadrant with $\TL,\TR,\BL,$ and $\BR$, respectively.